Cushing’s Disease or Hyperadrenocorticism

 The adrenal tumor usually involves only one of the two adrenal glands.
 Adrenal tumors are less common than the pituitary gland tumors.
 It is possible sometimes to surgically remove an adrenal tumor and therefore cure the disease.
 The same medical treatment can be used on adrenal tumors.

 Cushing’s disease is usually NOT fatal.
-However, it can impact their overall health and the quality of life.
+However, it can impact their overall health and quality of life.

 WHY CHOOSE US?